chan2git/chan2git/README.md

 👋 Hi, I’m @chan2git

-I'm interested in building my scripting/coding skills and currently on a self-driven study journey into cybersecurity!
+I'm interested in building my scripting/coding skills.
+I'll continue to update current repos and make new projects as I become better!

 <!---
 chan2git/chan2git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.